psharma15/RF-Vital-Sensing/README.md

-Vital Sign Monitoring by Radio Frequency based Near-Field Coherent Sensing
+Vital Sign Monitoring by Radio Frequency (RF) Near-Field Coherent Sensing (NCS)
 ========================================================================================================================================
 *Code for applications of radio frequency (RF) based near-field coherent sensing (NCS) in vital sign detection.*

 ## NCS Overview
 ----------------------------------------------------------------------------------------------------------------------------------------
-NCS can record dielectric boundary movement of internal organs and body surfaces in the near-field region of the transmitter (Tx) antenna.
+RF NCS can record dielectric boundary movement of internal organs and body surfaces in the near-field region of the transmitter (Tx) antenna.
 NCS can be implemented as either passive or active setup, with the Tx antenna on the chest, with optimal placement to get vital sign of interest (heart or breath or both).
 For the former setup, passive radiofrequency identification (RFID) tags can be put on the person's clothes to maximize the wearer comfort and minimize the tag cost, while receiver (Rx) can get the vital sign in the far-field.
 Mechanical movements that result in dynamic dielectric boundary changes are modulated onto the radio signals with unique digital identification (ID), which can be readily extended to monitor multiple tags and persons by a single RFID reader with good channel isolation.
 In the active tag approach, both Tx and Rx antennas are placed on the chest as a self-contained mobile unit without need of an external reference reader, which is then feasible for both indoor and outdoor applications.
 NCS is less sensitive to wearer movement and ambient motion which can be filtered out as the common-mode signal and is thus more feasible for continuous monitoring.

 As this setup provides comfortable non-invasive vital sign monitoring, it can be used for long-term monitoring.
 Among others, it can help improve diagnostics of respiratory diseases and sleep apnea, which can often be undetected and untreated due to lack of continous monitoring.
 With the ease of placing two independent sensors, we can easily differentiate thorax and abdomen breathing patterns to identify obstructive sleep apnea (OSA) by its thoracoabdominal asynchrony.